satskeeper/configurator/README.md

 - Query parameter: `dev`
 - Default value: `false`
 - Changing to dev mode: http://127.0.0.1:4000/configurator?dev=true

+### Sample mode
+- If you want to auto-populate the configurator with some dummy sample data, then you should use the sample mode.
+The dummy data can be found in `static/js/sample_data.js`
+- Query parameter: `sample`
+- Default value: `false`
+- Changing to dev mode: http://127.0.0.1:4000/configurator?sample=true

 ## Running the configurator locally
 In order to run this configurator locally follow these steps: